Do you need an architect?

 How an architect enhances design and space utilisation

-Architects, with their extensive training and experience, possess a unique ability to create designs that maximise space utilisation in your house.
+Architects, with their extensive training and experience, possess the ability to create designs that maximise space utilisation in your house.
 They see beyond the current structure, envisioning possibilities that might escape a layperson's eye.

 This talent is particularly useful in projects where space is at a premium, such as in a small extension.
 An architect's expertise in spatial design ensures that every square inch of your home is utilised efficiently, creating functional and aesthetically pleasing spaces.